SWEdatCode/myPortfolio/README.md

 Hi, I'm a passionate Web Developer with a keen interest in Data Analytics.
 I have experience in a variety of domains like
-Retail, Logistics, Data analysis and Systems Architectural Designs.
+Retail, Logistics, Data analysis and Cloud Computing.
 I love science and problem solving.
 I am pursuing my dream of becoming a full-time programmer.